Google Cloud integration

 Warning

-If your local computer does not have enough free space, it might report the same error.
+If your local computer does not have enough free space, it might report the same error explained in the previous section.

-In order to use the configuration in cloudbuild.yaml
+In order to use the configuration in cloudbuild.sh

 , do the following: